EngageSoftware/Engage-Events/ReadMe.txt

 Thanks again for purchasing Engage: Events, we hope it proves to be as useful for you as it is for us!

-Chris Hammond
+Henry Kenuam
 Lead Developer - Engage: Events
-DotNetNuke Core Team Member
+Wiki Team Member
 engageModules.com